 TEA AND COFFEE

 Drinking early morning coffee or tea provides more than just short-term concentration.
-Individuals with high caffeine consumption often have better mental functioning.
-Caffeine helps in boosting concentration and solidifying new memories by blocking adenosine, a neurotransmitter in the brain that induces sleepiness.
+Low levels of caffeine may help in boosting concentration and solidifying new memories by blocking adenosine, a neurotransmitter in the brain that induces sleepiness.

 Fish is a long-known good source of fatty acids, specifically Omega-3.
 These fatty acids help in the development of membranes around various cells in the body, including brain cells.
 Including sufficient amounts of oily fish in the diet improves the structure of the basic brain cells, called neurons.